 Introduction to Audio introduces students to basic audio theory as well as how to assemble and operate a live sound reinforcement system.
-Instruction will cover the basic audio theories behind and system.
 Instruction will cover the basic audio theories behind and standard operation of audio cables, microphones, mixing consoles, power amplifiers, loudspeakers, and signal processing.

 Note(s): Co-numbered with MUS 305